Why I Chose to Go Deep into AI

 The patterns are becoming clear:

-Execution is becoming automated.
+- Execution is becoming automated

-Creativity and lateral thinking are the new leverage.
+- Creativity and lateral thinking are the new leverage

-Synthesis matters more than rote memorization.
+- Synthesis matters more than rote memorization

 We are entering a new era where the quality of the questions we ask will define intelligence more than the quantity of knowledge we hold.
 AI handles knowledge retrieval.
 The human edge lies in meaning-making and discernment.

+The emerging archetype?
+One-person billion-dollar companies.
 Individuals augmented by agentic AIs, shipping products, running operations, and scaling ideas faster than traditional orgs ever could.

-This is no longer science fiction—it’s infrastructure waiting to be assembled.
+This is no longer science fiction — it's infrastructure waiting to be assembled.

 4. Intuitive Sensing — Trusting Inner Signals in a Noisy World

-As deepfakes, synthetic media, and AI-generated content proliferate, our traditional senses—sight, sound, even logic—will become easier to manipulate.
+As deepfakes, synthetic media, and AI-generated content proliferate, our traditional senses — sight, sound, even logic — will become easier to manipulate.

 Which means intuition becomes a survival skill.